Back to Table of Contents

 TIP #12: You (and your students) may want to communicate with KeyPals all across the country or the world.
 You can submit a request to hook up with a school in another state or countr.
 See e-mail section

 TIP #13: An On-Line Project is an e-mail activity where your entire class works with another classroom, sharing information, doing authentic research, comparing data and e-mailing results back and forth.
-You may only need one computer since data can be collected away from the computer, and results copied and printed for your kids.
-Check out the LACOE Teams site at http://teams.lacoe.edu/documentation/projects/project.html
+You may only need one computer since data can be collected away from the computer, and results copied and printed for your kids. check out FLAT STANLEY - http://www.flatstanleybooks.com/ as an example.

 TIP #14: Virtual Field Trips are e-mail activities where students communicate with people who are traveling around the world.
 They correspond with the traveler through e-mail, learning about what is happening NOW!
 SEE Virtual Field Trips or check out ROCKETS ON WHEELS - http://pbskids.org/zoom/activities/sci/altertherocket.html An electronic field trip to a NASCAR Speedway which includes the chance to build your own online race car, a classroom tool box, and race car web links.